Skip to content

 Premium cabin: Nicest vs Spirit First

 Both offer meaningfully better cabin products than standard ULCC economy at sub-business-class prices.
 Breeze Nicest is recliner-style on the A220 with substantial pitch upgrade.
-Spirit First centers on the 36-inch-pitch Big Front Seat in a 2-2 forward configuration.
+Spirit First centered on the 36-inch (91 cm) pitch Big Front Seat in a 2-2 forward configuration.

-Breeze Nicest fares include first-class-style recliner seats on the A220-300 (only available on A220 routes, not Embraer routes), one carry-on, one checked bag, priority boarding, and complimentary snacks and drinks.
+Breeze Nicest fares include first-class-style recliner seats on the A220-300, one carry-on, one checked bag, priority boarding, and complimentary snacks and drinks.
 Typical price premium over Nice is $200-400 round trip on longer routes.
 The seat is wider, pitches further, reclines more, and feels like a domestic first-class product rather than premium economy.

-Spirit First (formerly Go Big) bundles the Big Front Seat plus carry-on, checked bag, priority boarding, and complimentary snacks.
-The Big Front Seat sits in a 2-2 forward cabin with 36 inches of pitch and 22 inches of seat width (versus 28 inches and 17.2 inches in standard Spirit economy).
+Spirit First (formerly Go Big) bundled the Big Front Seat plus carry-on, checked bag, priority boarding, and complimentary snacks.
+The Big Front Seat sat in a 2-2 forward cabin with 36 inches (91 cm) of pitch and 22 inches (56 cm) of seat width (versus 28 inches and 17.2 inches, 71 cm and 44 cm, in standard Spirit economy).
 No recline.
-Typical price premium over Bare Fare is $50-150 round trip on shorter routes, up to $200-300 on longer routes.
+Typical price premium over Bare Fare was $50-150 round trip on shorter routes, up to $200-300 on longer routes.

 For a longer flight (3+ hours), Breeze Nicest is the more comfortable upgrade.
-For shorter Spirit routes, Spirit First is meaningful value if the Big Front Seat upgrade is only $50-100 more than Bare Fare with bags.
+On shorter Spirit routes, Spirit First was meaningful value when the Big Front Seat upgrade ran only $50-100 more than Bare Fare with bags.

 Winner: premium cabin recline